julianlk522/FITM/README.md

 -Security
-    -Look into input sequences that might produce problematic results -e.g., cats with "/" in them is not escaped in URL, might be read as different route path
+    -Look into input sequences that might produce problematic results -e.g., cats with "/" in them is not escaped in URL, might be read as different route path -refactor fetch_with_handle_rate_limit() to redirect to /404 in the catch block -maybe have it return an object with props Response (Response or undefined) and RedirectTo ("/404". "/rate-limit", or "")

 ## To-Maybe-Dos